ankitasankars/WellSkin/README.md

 Empowering you to maintain your skin health

 ## About
-A responsive website helping you maintain your skin health by offering the following options :)
+A responsive website helping you maintain your skin health by offering the following options:

 - Self Examination for skin cancer
 - Checking your risk level with a questionnaire